aerographql/documentation/source/_posts/getting-started.md

 ## Create the User implementation

-Now it would be nice if we could query every todo of a given user.
+Now it would be nice if we could query every Todo of a given user.

 To do that we need GraphQL **resolvers**.

-AeroGraphQL wrap GraphQL resolvers in an elegant way.
+AeroGraphQL wrap GraphQL resolvers in an elegant way by using several decorators.

 Let's explore that:

 ```javascript